Tello vs. Google Fi: Which flexible prepaid carrier is the best?

 |>200 destinations

-Most people won't touch the 22GB or 25GB limit for unlimited plans, but if you're a heavy user, it's worth keeping in mind.
-Some of the other best cell phones plans offer up to 35GB on the T-Mobile network.
-Some more extensive unlimited plans are available on other networks such as Visible that offer significantly more data.
+Many people won't touch the 25GB or 35GB limit for unlimited plans, but if you're a heavy user, it's worth keeping in mind.
+Some of the other best cell phone plans offer truly unlimited data but Google Fi users can upgrade to the Unlimited

+Plus plan with 50GB if they really need the data.
+Visible for example offers unlimited high-speed data though it's a priority over most other carriers.

 If you run out of this unlimited data, it's no big deal as you'll still have a slow connection for messaging and email, but if you're hitting that limit frequently, another carrier will make more sense.